NoamMoshe/Classic-Calculator-for-Google-Chrome/README.md

-# Google-chrome-extensions
+# Classic Calculator for Google Chrome (extension)
-In this repo one can find Useful Google Chrome extensions.
+In this repo one can find a "Classic" calculator for Google Chrome (extension).
 To aaply (source: https://developer.chrome.com/extensions/getstarted):

    #1.Open the Extension Management page by navigating to chrome://extensions.